Sarah-Zhang/Canadian_Bankruptcy_Rate_Forecasting/README.md

 ## Report

-The report summarized the feature selection and modeling process and our conclusions
+The report summarized the feature selection and modeling process and our conclusions.